 The insights gained through low-fidelity prototyping inform priorities for the more resource-intensive high-fidelity phase, ensuring effort is directed where it matters most.

-Low-fidelity prototyping represents one of the highest-value activities in the design process.
+Low-fidelity prototyping creates space to explore ideas, challenge assumptions, and align teams before design and development costs rise.
+When used intentionally, it ensures teams solve the right problems before refining how solutions look or behave.
 By allowing rapid exploration of ideas without the weight of visual details or technical implementation, these simplified representations enable teams to focus on solving the right problems before addressing how the solution will look and feel.

 The beauty of low-fidelity prototyping lies in its accessibility—it democratizes the design process, inviting contribution from team members regardless of their design backgrounds.
 It creates space for experimentation, failure, and learning when the cost of change is still minimal.